Verdenroz/finance-query/README.md

 # FinanceQuery

-FinanceQuery is a simple API to query financial data.
+FinanceQuery is a free and open-source API to query financial data.
 It provides endpoints to get quotes, historical prices, indices, market movers, similar stocks, finance news, indicators, search, and sectors.
-Data is acquired through web scraping and third party libraries.
+Data is acquired through web scraping and the unofficial Yahoo Finance API.
 It is the successor to the [GoogleFinanceAPI](https://github.com/Verdenroz/GoogleFinanceAPI).

 ## Documentation